moriyami/CovidOneBI/README.md

 #What is the  % of positive tests are people over or under the age of 60. .

 Under the pies there are the total numbers:
-#How many people where tested positve or negitive from over all tests.
+#How many people were tested positve or negitive from over all tests.
 #How many people tested positive  are men, women.
 #How many people tested positive are people over or under the age of 60. .